Parameter-Efficient Conditioning for Material Generalization in Graph-Based Simulators: Methodology

 The GNS architecture provides a structural basis for this investigation.
 The MP process, defined in eq.~\eqref{eq:GNS_equations}, is iterative.
 At the initial layer ($l=1$), a node $\boldsymbol{v}_i$ aggregates messages $\mathbf{g}_{\boldsymbol{\theta}}^{(l)}$ only from its immediate, 1-hop neighbors $j \in \mathcal{N}(i)$.
 With each subsequent layer, the receptive field expands; information from a 2-hop neighbor must pass through a 1-hop neighbor at $l=1$ to reach $\boldsymbol{v}_i$ at $l=2$.
 Consequently, deeper layers aggregate information from progressively larger neighborhoods, capturing higher-level and more global kinematic structures.
 This architectural property aligns with the physics of granular materials.
 Material-dependent behaviors, such as the yielding described by the Mohr-Coulomb criterion (see section \ref{subsec:mohr}) used to generate the ground-truth data, are fundamentally local phenomena.
 This criterion is defined by local stress states, particle-to-particle contact forces, and material properties like the friction angle and cohesion.

-A division of representational roles is therefore expected to emerge. initial MP layers, which operate directly on local geometric features (e.g., pairwise distances, relative displacements), are positioned to predominantly capture these material-specific, local-contact responses.
+A division of representational roles is therefore expected to emerge.
+Initial MP layers, which operate directly on local geometric features (e.g., pairwise distances, relative displacements), are positioned to predominantly capture these material-specific, local-contact responses.
 Conversely, the deeper layers are expected to capture higher-level, material-invariant global kinematics.

-This expectation is confirmed by two empirical tests, where we fine-tune only specific layers for a target friction angle different from the source.
+This expectation is confirmed by two empirical tests.
 First, we track parameter update magnitudes during fine-tuning to a new material with all layers unlocked.
 We found that material-specific adaptation is highly concentrated.
 As shown in \cref{fig:sensitivity_cdf}, a small subset of parameters (approximately 6.28\%) accounts for nearly 85\% of the total update magnitude.
-Second, we conduct ablation studies by fine-tuning the pretrained model to materials with different friction angles while unlocking only specific layers.
+Second, we conduct ablation studies by fine-tuning the pretrained model to materials with different friction angles while updating only specific layers.
 As shown in \cref{fig:mp_loss_comparison}, fine-tuning just a single MP layer yields test losses that are nearly indistinguishable from fine-tuning the entire model.
+Additional results supporting this observation are provided in~\ref{app_ablation}.
 This analysis reinforces that the initial MP layers offer an efficient target for adaptation without disrupting the model’s general dynamical representations.
 In line with this, we confine all subsequent generalization experiments to these initial layers.